 The Magnetic Resonance Laboratory is currently engaged in multiple projects that involve increasing image acquisition speed, advancing the means for image reconstruction, reducing artifacts in MR images, improving spatiotemporal resolution and increasing the value of MRI.

-In the U.S., prostate cancer is the most common and second-most deadly noncutaneous cancer in men, but five-year survival rates approaching 100% are possible if the cancer is detected early.
+In the U.S., prostate cancer is the most common and second-most deadly noncutaneous cancer in men.
+But five-year survival rates approaching 100% are possible if the cancer is detected early.
 Prostate MRI has become increasingly important in cancer detection and localization It is generally performed using a multiparametric approach composed of T2-weighted spin-echo (T2SE), diffusion-weighted (DWI) and dynamic contrast-enhanced (DCE) imaging.

-Current research projects are directed toward improved speed, reduced contrast dose, and extension of the high image quality over an extended field of view.
+Current research projects are directed toward improved speed, reduced contrast dose and extension of the CE-MRA acquisitions to dynamic contrast-enhanced perfusion imaging.

 - Development of fast fluid-attenuated inversion recovery (FLAIR) imaging